 It seems like it's a universal trait that right-wing shithead broadcasters really think they're speaking directly to the government on their shows because Glenn made an ultimatum.

-Yeah, that if the government did not deal with this very bad, bad, bad man appropriately, he would reveal them on his show.
+That if the government did not deal with this very bad, bad, bad man appropriately, he would reveal them on his show.

-He called them, quote, the worst of the worst, and even appeared on Bill O 'Reilly's show to spread his accusations further.
+He called them, quote, the worst of the worst, and even appeared on Bill O'Reilly's show to spread his accusations further.

 Glenn claimed he had received this info from two DHS sources, but he refused to elaborate or reveal his sources.

-It's super important to point out, though, that by the time Glenn was making these accusations on air, the FBI had already spoken to Al Harvey and had publicly announced he was not involved.
+It's super important to point out, though, that by the time Glenn was making these accusations on air, the FBI had already spoken to Al Harby and had publicly announced he was not involved.

 That would provide him some cover for irresponsible reporting.